 A year ago, AI coding agents were experiments.
-In 2026, they're daily tools.
-Here are the agents worth deploying from your phone — and what each one does best.
+In 2026, they're daily tools, 55% of developers now regularly use AI agents, per The Pragmatic Engineer's 2026 tooling survey.
+Here are the agents worth deploying from your phone, and what each one does best.

 The most capable general-purpose agent.
 Claude Code reads entire codebases, plans multi-step changes, and executes with minimal hand-holding.